TypeCellOS/BlockNote/packages/website/docs/docs/theming.md

 :::

 If we pass both a light and dark theme to `BlockNoteView`, like in the demo, BlockNote automatically chooses which one to use based on the user's browser settings.
-However, you can just pass a single theme instead, if you want to use the same one regardless of browser settings.
+However, you can just pass `"light"`/`"dark"` (for the light & dark default themes), or a single custom theme instead, if you want to use the same one regardless of browser settings.

 ## Adding DOM Attributes